raphaelmansuy/digital_palace/README.md

 - [Screen shot to code](https://github.com/abi/screenshot-to-code) Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
 - [Open Interpreter](https://github.com/KillianLucas/open-interpreter) A natural language interface for computers

+## Mac App

+- [Enchanted](https://github.com/AugustDev/enchanted) Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.

 ## Serving LLMS

 ### Tools